RYANCOX00/PANDS_PROBLEM_SHEETS/README.md

 **File name:** plottask.py <br />
 <br />

-**Summary:** # A program that plots 3 different lines on one line plot.
-Each line has similar parametres however they have a different equations.<br />
+**Summary:** # A program that plots 3 different lines on one line plot. ach line has similar x values however they have a different equation to solve for y value of each line. <br />
 <br />
 Line 7 and line 8 import numpy and matplotlib respectively. <br />
 <br />